Jp120288/javaTest/ATM/README.md

-Hai this is the file added by jaya phanindra for testing purpose only.
+Hai this is the file added by jaya phanindra for testing and education purpose only.